safex-saluspro/logz/README.md

 # Navigate to the project directory
 cd logz

-# Compile the binary
+# Compile the binary with security practices
-go build -o logz
+go build -ldflags "-s -w -X main.version=v1.0.0 -X main.commit=$(git rev-parse HEAD) -X main.date=$(date +%Y-%m-%d)" -trimpath -o logz

+# (Optional) Compress the binary with UPX to reduce size
+# Make sure you have UPX installed on your system: https://upx.github.io/
+upx ./logz --force-overwrite --lzma --no-progress --no-color

-# (Optional) Add the binary to your PATH
+# (Optional) Add the binary to the PATH to use it globally
 export PATH=$PATH:$(pwd)
 ```